Church community during the coronavirus pandemic

 - Why not invite people from outside the church community?
 You could post in local community Facebook groups inviting everybody to 'join us for prayers at 6pm' for instance

 - Try holding meetings using a platform like Zoom www.zoom.us.
-Here's a free tutorial from the UMC
+Here's a guide to setting up Zoom from the URC

 What has worked for your church?
 Share your stories - email email@example.com